bigdiggysquiggle/gbmu/README.md

 as possible.
-The MBC serves as an intermediary between the ROM and the cpu, containing registers that can be written to in order to determine which ROM bank is currently being read fROM and, if applicable, which RAM bank is currently being used as well as whether or not the console is currently allowed to write to said RAM.
+The MBC serves as an intermediary between the ROM and the cpu, containing registers that can be written to in order to determine which ROM bank is currently being read from and, if applicable, which RAM bank is currently being used as well as whether or not the console is currently allowed to write to said RAM.
 I really admire the way Nintendo implemented this process.
 You write to an area in ROM, then